Touch Me (All Night Long): Cathy Dennis version

-A cover on "Touch Me (All Night Long)" was released by British singer and songwriter Cathy Dennis on 14 January 1991 as the third single from her debut studio album, Move to This (1990), where it is listed as either "Touch Me (All Night Long)" or "All Night Long (Touch Me)".
-Her version contained some rewritten lyrics in the verses.
-It was a number-one hit on the US Billboard Dance Club Songs chart.

-Dennis performed the song on the season three, episode of Beverly Hills, 90210, "A Night to Remember", in 1993.
+A cover of "Touch Me (All Night Long)" was released by British singer and songwriter Cathy Dennis on January 14, 1991 by Polydor Records, as the third single from her debut studio album, Move to This (1990), where it is listed as either "Touch Me (All Night Long)" or "All Night Long (Touch Me)".
+Her version, co-produced by Dennis with Phil Bodger, contains some rewritten lyrics in the verses.
+It was a number-one hit on the US Billboard Dance Club Play chart and peaked at number two on the Billboard Hot 100.
+Dennis performed the song on the season three episode of Beverly Hills, 90210, "A Night to Remember", in 1993.
+The accompanying music video for “Touch Me (All Night Long)" was directed by Rocky Morton and Annabel Jankel.

 Critical reception

-Larry Flick from Billboard described the song as a "house-savvy rendition of the Fonda Rae disco nugget."
-He added that it is a "fine showcase for Dennis's bright and chirpy vocal style."
-Dave Sholin from the Gavin Report commented that "after hearing this track, there's every reason to believe she'll be travelling up the chart again."
+Larry Flick from Billboard magazine described the song as a "house-savvy rendition of the Fonda Rae disco nugget."
+He stated that it is a "fine showcase for Dennis's bright and chirpy vocal style."
+Dave Sholin from the Gavin Report wrote that "after hearing this track, there's every reason to believe she'll be travelling up the chart again."
 He also added that as co-writer and co-producer, "this exciting vocalist creates mature dance music that can entertain young and older audiences alike."
-James Hamilton from Music Week deemed it a "breezy Fonda Rae revival".
+James Hamilton from Record Mirror stated that "now she will surely be huge with this Shep Pettibone mixed US smash breezily striding Fonda Rae revival".

 Chart performance

-"Touch Me (All Night Long)" peaked at number one in Zimbabwe, number nine in Canada, number five in the United Kingdom and number three in Ireland.
-In the United States, "Touch Me" reached number two on the Billboard Hot 100 on the week of 18 May 1991.
-In addition, "Touch Me" spent one week at the top of the US Dance Club Songs chart in March 1991, becoming her biggest hit in the country.
+"Touch Me (All Night Long)" peaked at number one in Zimbabwe, number two in Luxembourg, number nine in Canada, number five in the United Kingdom and number three in Ireland.
+In the United States, "Touch Me" reached number two on the Billboard Hot 100 on the week of May 18, 1991.
+In addition, "Touch Me" spent one week at the top of the US Dance Club Play chart in March 1991, becoming her biggest hit in the country.

-Music video

-The accompanying music video for “Touch Me (All Night Long)" was directed by Rocky Morton and Annabel Jankel.
-It was later published on YouTube in July 2018.
-By April 2022, the video had more than three million views.